JedBurke/Lemony/README.md

 ### Usage

-The following is an incomplete usage guide in using the script.
+The following is an incomplete guide for using the script.

 #### Basic